Stroke & Vascular Disorders

 In 2023, the French Diagnostic and Care Protocol for Antiphospholipid Syndrome in Adults and Children was published, which aligns with key recommendations from other organizations listed in this section (05).
 Refer to the publication for complete guidelines.

-Data on the treatment and prevention of arterial ischemic stroke in the setting of other inherited or acquired thrombophilias (without history of deep venous thrombosis) are limited.
+Data on the treatment and prevention of arterial ischemic stroke associated with other inherited or acquired thrombophilias (without history of deep venous thrombosis) are limited.
 American Heart Association/American Stroke Association 2021 guidelines recommend that a hypercoagulable state can be suspected in younger patients with cryptogenic stroke, self or family history of unprovoked thrombosis, history of spontaneous abortion, or signs and symptoms of hypercoagulability.

-American Heart Association/American Stroke Association Guidelines are as follows.
+American Heart Association/American Stroke Association Guidelines are as follows (100).
 Decisions regarding the use of antiplatelet agents or anticoagulation should be made on an individualized basis.

 (1) In patients with ischemic stroke or transient ischemic attack of unknown source despite thorough diagnostic evaluation and no other thrombotic history, who are found to have prothrombin 20210A mutation, activated protein C resistance, elevated factor VIII levels, or deficiencies of protein C, protein S, or antithrombin III, antiplatelet therapy is reasonable to reduce the risk of recurrent stroke or transient ischemic attack (Class IIb, of recommendation 2a/Level of evidence C-limited data) (Class IIb, Level of evidence C). |

 In 2023, the American College of Chest Physicians issued the report “Antithrombotic Therapy in Arterial Thrombosis and Thromboembolism in COVID-19” to guide antithrombotic management in patients with acute or chronic stroke and COVID-19 infection.
-The following is excerpted from this report, and the reader is referred to the publication for the complete recommendations (136).
+The reader is referred to the publication for the complete recommendations (148).

 (1) In outpatients with COVID-19 on antiplatelet therapy for a previous stroke, we suggest against the addition of or change to oral or subcutaneous anticoagulation (Conditional Recommendation, Ungraded Consensus-Based Statement).
 In hospitalized patients with COVID-19 not in the ICU who are receiving antiplatelet therapy for a previous stroke, we suggest continuation of the antiplatelet and addition of prophylactic-dose low-molecular-weight heparin (LMWH) (Conditional Recommendation, Ungraded Consensus-Based Statement). | |